SW999/gimme-style/README.md

 * Nothing to install, just simple bookmarklet
 * Zero dependencies.
 Made via JavaScript
 * It merges rules for the same selector
+* It merges rules for the same selector in same @media
 * It adds inline styles
 * Easy way to copy interesting styles and HTML (including children styles)